dex4er/js-nrv2e-decompress/README.md

 import nrv2eDecompress from 'nrv2e-decompress'
 ```

-_For transpiling this module with own settings:_
+Transpiling this module with own settings in `tsconfig.json`:

 ```json
 {